FrenchTechLead/ftl-astro/src/pages/posts/tech/20220430-use-svg-as-templates-of-your-angular-components.md

 Final thoughts,
 ----
-In this article we explained how to use Angular SVG Components to create a dynamic diagram, we discussed the pros and cons of this approach and we also gave some tips to help you to get started.
+In this article we explained how to use Angular SVG Components to create a dynamic diagram, we discussed the pros and cons of this approach, and we also gave some tips to help you to get started.
 We hope that you will find this article useful and that you will be able to create your own diagrams with Angular SVG Components.
 **That’s it**, if you find this article interesting don’t hesitate to let me a comment and/or hit the 👏 button below.